smazik02/AIA_Tournament_S6/README.md

 # Functional requirements (3 points)

 1. All above
-2. After the participation application deadline passes, the system selects the tournament ladder, seeding the seeded players according to their ranking.
-The way the ladder is organized and the players selected as well as the system of play should correspond to a discipline selected by the student.
+2. After selection, users can view the ladder on the tournament page.
+From now on, the users can enter the results of their games played.
+For simplicity, you can assume that it is sufficient to select the winner of the encounter, however, both participants have to select the same winner.
+If the participants enter conflicting results, both results are withdrawn, and they can reenter the result
-3. After the participation application deadline passes, the system selects the tournament ladder, seeding the seeded players according to their ranking.
-The way the ladder is organized and the players selected as well as the system of play should correspond to a discipline selected by the student.
+3. When the result is entered successfully, the tournament ladder (scoreboard) is updated.

 # Functional requirements (4 points)